 How can someone sit with a guest who is in a wheelchair?

 Within the wheelchair areas, there will be extra folding chairs.
-Please note that a Wheelchair Ticket is needed to sit in these folding chairs.
+Please note that there are no wheelchair tickets; rather guests needing wheelchair seating should request General Admission Tickets.
+Wheelchair seating is on a first-come, first-served basis in both the lower and upper bowl of the stadium.
 If the demand for wheelchair seating is extremely high, every effort will be made by ushers to seat guests as close as possible to the wheelchair areas.
 Stadium ushers will be available to assist guests with elevators, ramps, or stairs.

 What if I have a hearing impaired guest?

 Please bring this to the attention of an usher.
-A signer will be stationed in the Special Neds area to assist hearing impaired guests.
+A Hearing Impaired interpreter will be stationed at Section 12 on the south east side of the Stadium, to assist hearing impaired guests.
+Guest tickets for those with hearing impairment should be ordered by the student.

 What are the special needs accommodations for the other Diploma Ceremonies and Receptions during the weekend?